119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 One of the biggest benefits of working with a licensed scrap service is fair and transparent pricing.
 These businesses check the current value of scrap metal and vehicle parts before offering you a quote.
 They consider the car’s weight, the condition of parts like the engine and transmission, and then offer a fair price.
 Licensed dealers usually give you a detailed quote and do not impose extra charges.

 Many of them also offer free towing.
-They offer payment through cheque or bank transfer, which gives you a clean record of the transaction.
+They provide payment through cheque or bank transfer, giving you a clear record of the transaction.
 Unlicensed dealers, on the other hand, may give you a low cash offer, charge for towing, or disappear after picking up the vehicle.
 You will have no proof that they ever took your car.
 With a licensed service, everything is done clearly and legally from the beginning.

 Environmentally Safe Recycling

-Scrapping a car isn’t just about getting rid of it.
-It’s about making sure that the parts are reused and the materials are recycled in a safe way.
+Scrapping a car isn’t just about disposal—it’s about ensuring that parts are reused and materials are recycled safely.
 Licensed auto recyclers follow the Canadian Auto Recyclers Environmental Code (CAREC).
 This means they recycle over 80% of a vehicle.
 Reusable parts like the engine, tires, and alternators are tested and sold again.
 The metal body is melted down and reused in many industries like construction and manufacturing.
 Rubber and plastic parts are recycled properly.

 The Automotive Recyclers of Canada (ARC) reports that this kind of recycling saves energy and reduces pollution.
 Unlicensed scrap car dealers don’t follow these steps.
 They may only take a few parts and throw away the rest, which increases environmental damage.